 Camping wild is one of the best ways to enjoy and appreciate the beauty of Scotland's islands.
 When done responsibly, it has minimum impact on the environment.

 The Scottish Outdoor Access Code says - access rights extend to wild camping.
 This type of camping is lightweight, done in small numbers and only for two or three nights in any one place.
 You can camp in this way wherever access rights apply, but help to avoid causing problems for local people and land managers by not camping in enclosed fields of crops or farm animals and by keeping well away from buildings, roads or historic structures.
-Take extra care to avoid disturbing deer stalking or grouse shooting.
 If you wish to camp close to a house or building, seek the owner's permission.
 Leave no trace by:

 open fire (follow the guidance for lighting fires)